Beluga Whale Facts

 Does a shining white whale not attract too much attention in the sea?
 Surprisingly, the white color is part of its camouflage.
 Between the many icebergs and floes in the cold polar region, it is not easy for polar bears to detect the white whale.

-The Canaries of the Sea
+Beluga Whales Are the Canaries of the Sea

 Beluga whales love to sing and utter the most diverse sounds when doing so.
 They click, clap, moo, twitter, whistle and rattle.
 Their sounds can even be perceived outside the water.